blanfried/Oso-Tech/content/english/termsandconditions.md

 draft: false
 ---

-Terms and Conditions for Osows
-Last Updated: 08-05-2023

 Welcome to Osows.
 Please read these Terms and Conditions ("Terms", "Terms and Conditions") carefully before using the Osows website.
 #### 1. Acceptance of Terms